 At DigitalGYD, I always am eager to share tips and tricks that will help you market yourself online in a better and fruitful way.
 And, today is no different.
 Today’s featured content is a video from one of the world’s most influential blogger, publisher and speaker, Michael Hyatt.

 I was lucky to have found his blog when I was just a beginner in blogging and got to learn a lot from his posts.
 He is very straightforward and relevant.
 Even if Michael is an NYT bestseller, one of the top influential people online, his blog and his posts are so down to earth and this is what makes him so relatable to novice bloggers as well as expert bloggers.
-One of his posts that really inspired me was on building trust, which is essential for online marketers and freelancers like us.

 It’s not Diwali and Christmas is gone but at this corner of the web there are crackers and trumpets bursting and blowing in celebration as DigitalGYD has completed its first year in the blogosphere.
 I invite you to the celebration and thank you post for being so supportive.
 Blogging has given me a great exposure and after 365 days of blogging, all I can say is blogging is much more refreshing than a pair of new socks.
 All this year round, I stumbled, I fell, and I rose yet again, with twice the enthusiasm and love for blogging.
 Thank you, yes I am talking to you sitting other side of the screen, thanks a lot to appreciate me and my writing.
 You taught me the blogging strategies and SEO tips I wish my mother did.
 Sadly, she is not much of an internet person and I love her even more for this.